kdave/btrfs-progs/tests/README.md

 least the mounts and loop devices need to be cleaned before the next run.

-This is partially done by the script `clean-tests.sh`, you may want to check the loop devices as they are managed on a per-test basis.
+This is partially done by the script `clean-tests.sh`, you may want to check the loop devices as they are managed on a per-test basis, see the output of command `losetup` and eventually delete all existing loop devices with `losetup -D`.

 ### Prototyping tests, quick tests